beatriznegreiros/web-scraping-wos/README.md

 # web-scraping-wos
 ----------------------

-A Python tool to perform systematic literature reviews from searching on Web of Science, get useful information (title, author, year, citations, abstract, journal) and save it in tables (.csv).
+A Python tool to perform systematic literature reviews from searching on Web of Science (WoS), get useful information (title, author, year, citations, abstract, journal) and save it in tables (.csv).
+These codes thus enable dynamic web scraping of WoS, leveraged by `selenium` and statically parsed by `beautifulsoup4`.

 ## Getting started
 -----------------------